Lemon-Mint Pound Cake with Strawberries

 - In a large bowl, cream butter and 1-3/4 cups confectioners' sugar until light and fluffy.
 Beat in 4-1/2 teaspoons mint mixture.
 Add eggs, one at a time, beating well after each addition.
 Add flour alternately with 1/4 cup of the cream.
-Stir in lemon juice and peel.
+Stir in lemon juice and zest.

 - In a large bowl, beat remaining cream until it begins to thicken.
 Add 1/2 cup confectioners' sugar and 1 tablespoon mint mixture; beat until stiff peaks form.
 Fold in lemon curd; set aside.

 - In another bowl, combine strawberries with remaining mint mixture and confectioners' sugar.
 Slice cake; serve with strawberry mixture and lemon cream.
-Yield: 12 servings.

 Nutrition Facts1 slice: 542 calories, 31g fat (18g saturated fat), 162mg cholesterol, 134mg sodium, 63g carbohydrate (46g sugars, 2g fiber), 5g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.